-A good reason why you should reapply sunscreen is because sunscreen isn't exactly sunproof.
-Whether physical or chemical, your sunblock starts to degrade on your skin the moment it's exposed to the sun.
+A good reason why you should reapply sunscreen is because sunscreen isn’t exactly sunproof.
+Whether physical or chemical, your sunblock starts to degrade on your skin the moment it’s exposed to the sun.
 Over time, your sunscreen is pretty much ineffective as the chemical and physical active ingredients actually do its job.
-Coupled with perspiration and the umpteenth time your hand/hair comes in contact with your face, your sunscreen's going to break down and/or get physically removed from your face.
+Coupled with perspiration and the umpteenth time your hand/hair comes in contact with your face, your sunscreen is going to break down and/or get physically removed from your face.

 How to reapply sunscreen throughout the day:

 Use the beauty sponge method

 If you’re struggling to keep your makeup in place while you reapply, consider this ingenious method by YouTuber Alexandra Anele.
 In the video, she uses her beauty sponge to reapply her SPF without melting her makeup off.

 The reason this works so well is because of the stippling motion she has employed—rather than smearing product across your face (and wiping all of your makeup off in the process), stippling it on with the sponge keeps all the layers underneath intact while distributing coverage evenly.

 All you’ll need post-reapplication is a small touch-up here and there, and you’re good to go!

 Use a spray-on sunscreen